-Stakeholders Expectations Anna She wants the Aquaponic system to work.
-The water flow has to be at an acceptable level in order to provide the fish and plants with good living conditions.
-Furthermore, the electronic system has to give the correct information of pH and temperature.
-Team members Arlene Would like the system to work, with the micro controller and sensors operating as desired.
+Stakehold lers Expectations Anna Wants that the aquaponics system works.
+The water flow has to be good in order to provide the fishes and plants with good living conditions.
+Furthermore, the electronic system have to give the correct information of pH and temperature.
+Team members Natalia Gwen Sean Arlene Would like the system to work, with the micro controller and sensors operating as desired.
 Would also like the product to look good and professional.
-Natalia She wants the system to have an attractive design and be easy to maintain.
-Gwen He wants that the Aquaponic system works with or without sensors and build an other system in his own house Sean Wants the system to work by using an Arduino as a precoded controller and be able to sit within a Household and not be out of place aesthetically Supervisors Want the students to understand the process of a project and how to connect each part effectively
+Natalia Wants the system to have an attractive design and be easy to maintain.
+Gwen Wants that the aquaponics system works with or without sensors and build an other system in his own house Sean Wants the system to work by using an Arduino as a precoded controller and be able to sit within a household and not be out of place aethetically Superviso ors Want the students to understand the process of a project and how to connect each part effectively.